Chieko Asakawa: Education and career

-Asakawa was born with normal sight, but after she injured her optic nerve when she hit her left eye on the side of a swimming pool at age 11, she began losing her sight, and by age 14 she was fully blind.
-She earned a bachelor's degree in English literature at Otemon Gakuin University in Osaka in 1982 and then began a two-year computer programming course for blind people using an Optacon to translate print to tactile sensation.
-She joined IBM Research with a temporary position in 1984, and became a permanent staff researcher there one year later.
+Asakawa was born with normal sight.
+When she was eleven years old, while swimming, she struck her left eye on the side of the pool, injuring her optic nerve.
+She began losing her sight, and by the age of fourteen was completely blind.
+She earned a bachelor's degree in English literature at Otemon Gakuin University in Osaka in 1982, followed by a two-year computer programming course designed for the visually impaired; students used Optacons to translate print to tactile sensation.
+She joined IBM Research in a temporary position in 1984, and became a permanent staff researcher one year later.
 In 2004 she earned a Ph.D. in engineering from the University of Tokyo.

 Contributions

 Asakawa's research projects have included developing a word processor for Braille documents, developing a digital library for Braille documents, developing an application to improve accessibility of streaming services, developing a Netscape browser plug-in that converted text to speech and provided a more convenient web navigation mechanism for blind people, and developing a system that would allow sighted web designers to experience the web as blind people.
 Her browser plugin became a 1997 IBM product, the IBM Home Page Reader, and within five years it had become the most widely used web-to-speech system available.

 More recently her work has also studied accessible control of multimedia content, technological and social changes that would allow elderly people to work for more years before retiring, and the development of technology that would make the physical world more accessible to blind people.
 Currently, Asakawa has finished working on a lightweight suitcase robot helping blind people navigate through complicated terrain.